Please note: An individual may apply to up to two NEH projects (Summer Seminars, Institutes, or Landmarks Workshops) but may participate in only one.

 - the likelihood that the experience will enhance the applicant’s teaching.

-Recent NEH Summer Scholars are eligible to apply, but project selection committees are charged to give first consideration to applicants who have not participated in an NEH-supported Seminar, Institute or Landmarks Workshop in the last three years (2014, 2015, 2016).
-When choices must be made among equally qualified candidates, several additional factors are considered.
+Recent NEH Summer Scholars are eligible to apply, but project selection committees are charged by the NEH to give first consideration to applicants who have not participated in an NEH-supported Seminar, Institute or Landmarks Workshop in the last three years (2017, 2018, and 2019).
+When choices must be made among equally qualified candidates, several additional factors are considered, among them, geographic diversity.

 Endowment programs do not discriminate on the basis of race, color, national origin, religion, sexual orientation, disability, or age.
 For further information, write to NEH Equal Opportunity Officer, 1100 Pennsylvania Ave., N.W., Washington, D.C.
 20506.
 TDD: 202/606-8282 (this is a special telephone device for the deaf).